jackdarker/xb360ChatpadToKM/README.md

 ## What you need

-- this program should work on Windows 7 64bit; didnt test it on newer systems
+- Windows 7 64bit; didnt test it on newer systems
+- download the program from https://github.com/jackdarker/xb360ChatpadToKM/tree/master/Release
 - (original) Xbox 360 wireless controller for PC
 - a Chatpad; You dont need the original microsoft version; ( I'm using this: Neuftech® 47 Button Wireless Chatpad Keyboard )
 - libusb-Driver  v1.2.6 (https://sourceforge.net/projects/libusb-win32/files/)